AmandaArenales/ComIT_Exercises_Python/README.md

 1. Write a program that allows you to enter the height of 10 students, then show the average height, and how many elements are above average, how many are below average: [`height.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P3_Python/height.py)

+1. A survey was carried out to 15 students in a University where the following information was requested: Photo ID #, Sex, Salary, Job: [`poll.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P3_Python/poll.py)

 ## Practice_1

 1. Perform an algorithm to read a number and report if it is greater, equal or less than zero: [`compare_with_zero.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/Practice_1/compare_with_zero.py)